This post may contain affiliate links. Read our disclosure policy.

 - 1 cup buttermilk, chilled

-In the bowl of a food processor, combine the flour, sugar, baking powder, baking soda and salt.
-Cut the butter with a pastry blender until it’s broken up into chunks slightly larger than peas.
+- In a large bowl, combine the flour, sugar, baking powder, baking soda and salt.
+Using your fingertips or a pastry blender, cut the butter into the flour mixture until it resembles coarse meal.
+You can also do this in a food processor.
 The faster you do this the better, you want the fat to remain cold.
 Stir in the buttermilk until just combined.
 DO NOT overmix, the dough will be slightly sticky.